thomasCM23/DenseNeuralNet/README.md

         pred_y = newNet.predict(X)
     ```

 **NB: This has been tested, on simple data for classification tasks, which seems to work for binary and multi-class.
 I did write an MSE loss for regression tasks, but it was not tested or debugged, nor am I planning to.
-That being said, I won't recommend using this for production applications, I made this to reinforce some of my knowledge, didn't put too much time in it and it will not be maintained.
-Use Tensorflow, or pytorch**
+That being said, I won't recommend using this for production applications, I made this to reinforce some of my knowledge, future projects will be done using tensorflow.**